UniMath/agda-unimath/CONTRIBUTING.md

 ## The `make pre-commit` tool

 The `make pre-commit` tool checks library conventions and performs basic tasks.
-Before you run it, ensure that your files are properly tracked by git by staging any relevant file additions or deletions (respectively `git add <path-to-new-file>` and `git add <path-to-deleted-file>`).
 Our installation instructions for the `make pre-commit` tool can be found [here](HOWTO-INSTALL.md#contributor-setup).

+Before you run the tool, ensure that your files are properly tracked by git by staging any relevant file additions or deletions.
+This is what the commands `git add <path-to-new-file>` and `git add <path-to-deleted-file>` do respectively.

 The `make pre-commit` tool can generate errors during the first run while correcting some of them automatically.
 If all goes well, the second run should